 Each year group has around 130 students, including boarders and day students.
 Each year is split into four or five forms, depending on numbers.

 Students are taught in forms for English, Religious Studies, PE and Information Technology; in other subjects they are taught their GCSE options which are decided at the end of 3rd form.
 Subjects such as mathematics and French are taught in sets.

-8.50am – morning registration in form room.
+Morning registration are in form rooms.
 Students will attend a whole school assembly on Monday, Wednesday and Friday mornings; they will have form time on Tuesday and Thursday, however this time may be used for a year group assembly.